microsoft/pxt/common-docs/javascript/sts.md

-The best way to think of STS is as C#/Java/C++ subset of TypeScript where all types are known at compile time, which permits efficient linking to a C++ runtime (in the case of the micro:bit, the [Lancaster University micro:bit DAL] (https://github.com/lancaster-university/microbit-dal)).
+The best way to think of STS is as C#/Java/C++ subset of TypeScript where all types are known at compile time, which permits efficient linking to a C++ runtime (in the case of the micro:bit, the [Lancaster University micro:bit DAL](https://github.com/lancaster-university/microbit-dal)).
 STS tries to maintain as much of JavaScript semantics as much as possible. given that, we say...